dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 As you can see this is simple PHP class.
 It extends no parent and has no accessors.
 Each of the members is declared as protected so we are unable to access them when operating on an object of this class.
-We could declare the getters and setters for these attributes our self, but Doctrine 2 provides a task to do this.
+We could declare the getters and setters for these attributes ourself, but Doctrine 2 provides a task to do this.
 After all, writing accessors is not the most exhilarating of coding tasks.